xor-ranavikrant/Readme/Ignite Lab.md

 ![Website Analysis Report page](media/images/image3242.png)

 Let us understand more about these **not happy** customers.
-What age group are they?
-What do they shop for and what devices they use to shop online?

 20. Click on **Not Happy** on the Donut chart to filter the report page.

 ![Not Happy Customers](media/images/imageDonutChart.png)

 The **site visitors by age group** chart shows that most of the "Not Happy" Customers are in the  age group of 21 to 40.
-So, it seems, millennials form the majority of unhappy online customers.
+It seems that millennials make up the majority of unhappy online customers.
 Now, let us see what these millenials typically shop for online.

 ![Site visitors by age group](media/images/imageAgeGroup.png)